We Welcome Undocumented Students

 Enforcement actions covered by this policy are apprehensions, arrests, interviews, or searches, and for purposes of immigration enforcement only, surveillance.
 Actions not covered by this policy include activities such as obtaining records, documents, and similar materials from officials or employees, providing notice to officials or employees, serving subpoenas, engaging in Student and Exchange Visitor Program (SEVP) compliance and certification visits, guarding or securing detainees, or participating in official functions or community meetings.

+More information is available on the ICE website, as well as DHS and ACLU.
+These federal policies are subject to change, and may not always be observed.
 Western cannot exclude federal law enforcement agencies from campus entirely.
 However, Western’s policy on Providing Immigration Information states:

 - ICE, CBP or other third party officials cannot remove a student or employee from university property or interrogate a student or employee without a valid warrant signed by a judge.